Margaret Love Bennett, MFA

 Recurring symbols have included wounds, scars, halos, nests, sacred hearts, flames, circles, repetitive marks, squares, the egg, hot spots of illumination, and other gestures that convey way points in her thoughts and feelings as they make their way into visual form.

-A native of South Carolina, Margaret resides at the base of the Big Horn Mountains in Sheridan, Wyoming.
+A native of South Carolina, Margaret resides in the foothills of the Big Horn Mountains in Wyoming.
 She earned her MFA in painting from Winthrop University and exhibited in solo and group shows in her early career.
 She is interested in the creative process and communicating authenticity.
 Margaret’s work is included in several public collections and in numerous private and international collections.